 Students are able to purchase breakfast and lunch daily.
-Breakfast is available from 8:20 - 8:30 a.m.
-Lunches are served in three sessions.
+Breakfast is available from 8:20-8:45am.
+Lunch is served in three sessions.
 A menu of the available lunch choices is provided to each student on a regular basis and can also be found on the district website www.kosd.org